CharlesIC/Compulsion/Introduction.md

 ### Installation

-Open the **Compulsion.pkg** and click Next in the Installer.
+Open the *Compulsion 0.60.pkg* and click Next in the Installer.

 If you already have SIMBL installed it will be upgraded to the version shipping with Compulsion.

 ### Usage

-Restart apps and check out their newly-added Compulsion submenu under the Window menu.
+Restart apps and check out their newly-added “Compulsion” submenu under the “Window” menu.

 ### Contributing